w3c/w3c-website-templates-bundle/docs/styles/README.md

-# Base
+# Styles

-Styles related to the basic styles of your project, like typography, reset and global elements like links and lists, and print styles.
+The essential styles of your project, like typography, reset and global elements like links and lists, and print styles.

 - [Typography](typography.md)
 - [Links](links.md)